magicxiaobo/pinterest/README.md

    Edit your .gitignore file
 	Add .DS_Store to your /.gitignore file so that git doesn't keep track of this random file.(only)

+   Git it back if you deleted something in your code you shouldn't have
+	$git add .
+	$git checkout -f